drrh12/decentralized-exchange/arbi250401/README.md

 - Node.js (v14+)
 - npm or yarn
-- API keys for the exchanges you want to use
+- API keys for both Binance and Bitfinex

 ### Setup